sangb21/testsite/index.md

 ## Call for a Quote
 All our quotes are free!
-So don't hesitate to call for any tree realted inquires.
+So don't hesitate to call for any tree related inquires.

 ## Climbing Gear